rtmigo/fmap_dart/README.md

 var jsons  = Fmap.temp(subdir: 'jsons_cache');  // {temp}/jsons_cache
 ```

-If all the storage items have the same type, you can specify it with generics
+If all the storage items have the same type, you can set the type with generics

 ``` dart
 var strings1 = Fmap<String>(directory);